Reference & Research Services

 Though you are welcome to deal directly with any of the Library staff, we encourage you to contact your assigned Library advisor with any questions or recommendations.

 The Library can obtain any material required by Osgoode students that is not available at other libraries at York University and is not available from electronic sources (e-resources) at York.
 Interlibrary loans can only be requested and processed using RACER, York University’s online interlibrary loan service.
 There is no charge to Osgoode students for this service.

 All Osgoode faculty and students are entitled to personal educational passwords for the major online legal research services (CCH Online, LexisNexis/Quicklaw, WestlawNext Canada).
 There are also a number of specialized online services that require a library username and password for access.
 These latter requirements are always indicated in our database of eResources @ Osgoode.
 For information about any of these password-related services, please contact the Reference Desk (416-736-5207).

 NOTE: Online services (Lexis/Quicklaw, WestlawNext Canada) and other eResources are to be used only for purposes of research, class preparation and teaching at Osgoode.
 Any other use of eResources, especially for commercial or work-related purposes, is forbidden and constitutes a serious breach of our licences for these services.

 Current Awareness Services

-There are many ways for you to stay current with new articles and research published in your areas of expertise.
-Please do not hesitate to consult with your assigned librarian to develop a current awareness profile.
+There are many ways for faculty to stay current with new articles and research published in their areas of expertise.
+Please do not hesitate to consult with your assigned Liaison Librarian to develop a current awareness profile.
 Among useful services are the following: